tommie0079/Microsoft/Printer Deployment with Intune/Create the package manually/readme.md

 1. Extract the printer driver package and copy its `UPD` folder into this project.
 2. Edit `PrinterName` and `PrinterIP` in `install.ps1`.
 3. Run `Package-Printer.bat` and choose option `1` to update the driver config.
+4. Use option `2` if you want to set or change the printer IP.
+5. Use option `3` if you want to set or change the printer name.
-4. If needed, use option `2` to download `IntuneWinAppUtil.exe`.
+6. If needed, use option `4` to download `IntuneWinAppUtil.exe`.
-5. Use option `3` to create the `.intunewin` package.
+7. Use option `5` to create the `.intunewin` package.
-6. Use option `4` if you want to open the `Output` folder directly.
+8. Use option `6` if you want to open the `Output` folder directly.
-7. Upload the generated `.intunewin` file to Intune.
+9. Upload the generated `.intunewin` file to Intune.

 ## Quick start with Package-Printer.bat